raul23/search-ebooks/README.rst

 With cache
 ^^^^^^^^^^
-This is the command which makes use of ``pdftotext`` for searching and cache to save the converted PDF files into ``txt``:
+This is the command which makes use of ``pdftotext`` to search and cache to save the converted PDF files into ``txt``:

 .. code:: bash